Updated: Dec 14, 2021

-A staple food in both Colombia and Venezuela, Arepas are a very special type of corn cake that is crispy on the outside and soft and creamy on the inside.
-If you’re Colombian or Venezuelan, you’ve ever travelled there, or if you’ve become interested in the cuisines of these countries, you’ll know that arepas are as varied in their styles as they are popular!
+A staple food in both Colombia and Venezuela, Arepas are a very special type of corn cake that is crispy on the outside but soft and creamy on the inside.
+If you’re Colombian or Venezuelan, you’ve ever travelled there, or if you’ve become interested in these countries cuisine's, you’ll know that arepas are as varied in their styles as they are popular!

-Not only are they delicious, arepas are a fantastic alternative to bread for those with dietary restrictions.
-In their classic form, Arepas are 100% gluten free and dairy free, and can easily be made vegetarian or vegan.
+Not only are they delicious, but arepas are also a fantastic alternative to bread for those with dietary restrictions.
+In their classic form, Arepas are 100% gluten-free and dairy-free, and can easily be made vegetarian or vegan.

 There are so many different ways to prepare and enjoy these delightfully satisfying corn cakes.
 Whether you’re after a unique, tasty breakfast, a new take on a sandwich, a sweet treat, or you just want something to lather butter over, arepas could be your new best friend.

 The key ingredient in arepas is a special type of precooked corn flour called “masarepa” or “areparina”, which is sometimes also known as “arepa flour”.